dylanrandle/async-scrape-reddit/README.md

 # async-scrape-reddit
-Example using Python's asyncio to scrape top posts from my favorite subreddits
+This repo is to demonstrate simple usage of python's asyncio module.
+Here I use it to asynchronously scrape the top posts from some interesting subreddits.

-Run `python3 scrape.py`
+Run `python3 scrape.py` and command-click (in iTerm, at least) the links to view!
+Enjoy!
-Command-click (in iTerm) the links, and enjoy reading!